improving-ottawa/sbt-buf/README.md

 ## Configuration

-- `bufImageArtifact: Boolean` - Controls the default behaviour of automatically adding the Buf artifact generation and publishing to the build.
+- `Buf.imageArtifact: Boolean` - Controls the default behaviour of automatically adding the Buf artifact generation and publishing to the build.
 Set to `false` to disable this default behaviour.
-- `bufArtifactDefinition: Artifact` - Defines the artifact characteristics of the Buf artifact.
+- `Buf.artifactDefinition: Artifact` - Defines the artifact characteristics of the Buf artifact.
 Is not really meant for manipulation by clients.
-- `bufImageDir: File` - Target directory in which Buf working directory image is generated.
+- `Buf.imageDir: File` - Target directory in which Buf working directory image is generated.
 Defaults to `target/buf`.
-- `bufImageExt: ImageExtension` - Extension format to use for generated Buf images.
+- `Buf.imageExt: ImageExtension` - Extension format to use for generated Buf images.
 Defaults to Binary.
 Beware that this is a global setting and controls not only image generation, but artifact resolution.
 Be careful when changing this configuration:  if you have previously generated/published artifacts of a different extension type, changing this will have the effect of not being able to resolve that same artifact using the new/different extension value.
-- `bufAgainstImageDir: File` - Target directory in which Buf against target image for breaking change detection is downloaded to.
+- `Buf.againstImageDir: File` - Target directory in which Buf against target image for breaking change detection is downloaded to.
 Defaults to `target/buf-against`.
-- `breakingCategory: Seq[BreakingUse]` - Category to use for configuring breaking change detection.
+- `Buf.breakingCategory: Seq[BreakingUse]` - Category to use for configuring breaking change detection.
 Defaults to the Buf default of `List(FILE)`.

 ## How it works